-Protected mode ensures proper operation of N, draft 802.11n-compliant devices on your wireless network when 802.11g or 802.11b devices are present or when there is heavy 802.11g or 802.11b traffic in the operating environment.
-Use protected mode if your network consists of a mix of Belkin N+ Wireless Cards and 802.11g or 802.11b cards on your network.
-If you are in an environment that includes little to no 802.11g or 802.11b wireless network traffic, you will achieve the best N+ wireless performance with protected mode OFF.
-Conversely, in an environment with HEAVY 802.11g or 802.11b traffic or interference, you will achieve the best N+ wireless performance with protected mode ON.
-This will ensure N+ wireless performance is not affected.
+Protected mode ensures proper operation of 802.11g devices on your GMMO network when 802.11b devices are present or when there is heavy 802.11b traffic in the operating environment.
+If you are using a mix of Belkin GMMO Wireless Cards and 802.11b or 802.11g cards on your network, protected mode should be used.
+If you are in an environment where there is no other (or very little) 802.11b wireless network traffic, best 802.11g performance may be achieved with protected mode OFF.
+If you are operating in an environment with HEAVY 802.11b traffic or interference, best 802.11g performance may be achieved with protected mode ON.

-802.11e/WMM (Wi-Fi® Multimedia) QoS
+802.11e/WMM QoS Switch